davisjoseph6/ml-portfolio/README.md

 Notes:
 - Some directories and files (such as model artifacts, raw and preprocessed data) could not be uploaded due to github limitations on size.
-- Main scripts for preprocessing, training, and RAG are found in the directory called `scripts/` (at the bottom).
+- Main scripts for preprocessing, training, and RAG are found in the directory called `scripts/`
+- Please scroll to the right in the directory structure below to view clipped information.

 ```bash
 # Project Structure